Builder Licensing (Online)

 What is the cancellation policy for CPD courses?

-• If a request is received within 14 days of initial registration date, a registrant who requests a refund will receive a full refund less a $50.00+GST administrative fee;
+• If a request is received within 14 days of the initial registration date, a registrant who requests a refund will receive a full refund less a $50.00+GST administrative fee;

 • If a request is received less than 14 days prior to the event, no refunds will be issued.